SAP/WebClientDevGuide/README.md

 ## WebClient Bridge API

-The WebClinet Bridge API offers a way to extend or customize the functionality of the WebClient by implementing a defined interface whose methods are called by the WebClient at runtime.
+The WebClient Bridge API offers a way to extend or customize the functionality of the WebClient by implementing a defined interface whose methods are called by the WebClient at runtime.

 The object has to be registered at object path `window.sapcai.webclientBridge`.